The Students’ Union want to help make house hunting as simple as possible for you.

 Can I get my contract looked over before I sign it?

-Of course - the Students’ Union Student Advice Centre (SAC) can go through your contract with you to make sure you understand what your rights and responsibilities are and to highlight any clauses that you may want to discuss further with your landlord/agent .
+Of course - Students’ Union Advice can go through your contract with you to make sure you understand what your rights and responsibilities are and to highlight any clauses that you may want to discuss further with your landlord/agent .
 Your landlord should give you 24 hours so you can take the proposed contract away and read it through properly.
 You will need to book an appointment, as we often get booked up in advance.

 What money am I likely to be asked to pay?